Data Exchange with Windows, macOS, Linux and BSD

-With HDDRIVER you exchange data between your Atari and a PC or Mac without any additional software or cable connections.
-With HDDRUTIL you can create several TOS/Windows compatible FAT16 or FAT32 partitions per medium.
-Memory cards are ideal media for this purpose, but regular drives can also be used.
-Data transfers between your Atari and other platforms have never been this easy!
+With HDDRIVER you exchange data between an Atari and other platforms without any additional software.
+When partitioning you can create TOS/Windows/Linux/Mac compatible FAT16 or FAT32 partitions, on memory cards/removable media as well as on hard drives.
+Exchanging data between the Atari and other platforms has never been this easy!

 Data Exchange with Windows